vikassingh5522/1spring-JPA-mysql-crud/README.md

 * `name="myPU"`: Unique name used in Java to get the `EntityManagerFactory`.
 * `transaction-type="RESOURCE_LOCAL"`: We are managing transactions manually (not using JTA).

+ Definition:
+EntityManagerFactory is a JPA interface used to create EntityManager instances.
+It is a heavyweight, thread-safe object that is created once (usually at application startup) and reused across the entire application.

+🧠 In Simple Words:
+It is like a factory that creates EntityManager objects, which you use to perform database operations (insert, update, delete, query).

+🔩 Why Do We Need EntityManagerFactory?
+Because:

+Creating an EntityManager directly is not allowed.

+You need a single access point to manage connection settings.

+It holds and manages the persistence unit (defined in persistence.xml).

 ```xml
 <provider>org.hibernate.jpa.HibernatePersistenceProvider</provider>
 ```